Frequently Asked Questions About Patents

 What is a patent?

-A patent is the legal right to control the making, using, and selling of the invention for a limited time.
 In the United States, utility patents and design patents are issued for different lengths of time.
-Utility patents and plant patents are issued for 20 years from the application filing date.
-Design patents are issued for 15 years date of issuance.
+Utility patents last for 20 years from the date it is filed.
+Design patents last for 15 years from the date it is granted.
+Plant patents, like utility patents, last 20 years from the filing date.

 How long does it take to get a patent issued?